istio/istio.io/content/docs/concepts/traffic-management/routing/destination-rules/index.md

     caption="Configurable route examples defined in the destination rule"
     >}}

-Visit our [destination rules reference documentation](/docs/reference/config/networking/v1alpha3/destination-rule) to review all the enabled keys and values.
+Visit our [destination rules reference documentation](/docs/reference/config/networking/v1alpha3/destination-rule/) to review all the enabled keys and values.

 ## Service subsets

 Service subsets subdivide and label the instances of a service.
-To define the divisions and labels, use the `subsets:` section in [destination rules](/docs/concepts/traffic-management/routing/destination-rules/).
+To define the divisions and labels, use the `subsets` section in [destination rules](/docs/reference/config/networking/v1alpha3/destination-rule/).
 For example, you can use subsets to configure the following traffic routing
 scenarios: